c-rus/veriti/README.md

 2. Run hardware simulation to read/parse inputs and outputs and record outcomes into a log file using `veriti` hardware drivers.

 3. Run a software program (`veriti`) to interpret/analyze outcomes stored in log file.
+If all tests passed, then the program exits with code `0`.
+If any tests failed, then the program exits with code `101`.

 When the software model is generating tests, it can also keep track of what test cases are being covered by using _coverage nets_, which are either `Coverpoints` or `Covergroups`.